From Basic to Agentic: Choosing the Right AI Copilot for Customer Support

 As we close this out, we’ll recap the points made throughout this blog:

-• Selecting the right Agentic AI and AI Agent Copilot for your team is not an easy lift.
+• Selecting the right Agentic AI and AI Agent Copilot for your team is essential.
 You want to invest in a solution that will take you and your team forward and leapfrog your results vs crawl along.

 • As a bonus, you’ll want a Copilot that can generate and update knowledge with each case closing and provide your agents the ability to ASK the Copilot questions.